matthewrmshin/matthewrmshin/README.md

 Weather Science Research To Operation group.

-I am currently working on improving the user experience in managing and working with application and workflow configurations for the next generation modelling systems.
-I am currently looking at how to:
+I am currently working on improving the user experience in managing and working with large workflow suites for the next generation modelling systems.
+I am currently looking to:

 - Modularise YAML configuration files associated with JSON schemas.
-- Generate JSON schema attributes from C++ code.
+- Generate JSON schema from C++ applications.
 - Manage and organise application configurations in workflow suites.
 - Manage versioning of run time configurations in a rapid development environment.
 - Create useful form-based UI for YAML configuration files with JSON schemas.
+- Develop a user experience vision for working with NWP workflow suites and a roadmap to implement the vision.

 In my previous role at the Met Office's Business Group Post Processing Application team, I worked on modernising some of our Post Processing